Osteopathic BioMechanical Model

 These principles permeate most approaches to craniosacral treatment, even the approaches that focus on the subtle energies.
 Variations on this list include a version of the holistic model or the body’s ability to heal when restrictions are removed.

-If you don’t know much about the anatomy of the system, take a look at this simplified understanding of the craniosacral system.
+If you don’t know much about the craniosacral system’s anatomy, take a look at this simplified understanding of the craniosacral system.
 It is short, easy to read, and will make the rest of this more understandable.

 The BioMechanical Model